albertllousas/kotlin-sql-libs-comparison/readme.md

 * Search and paginate todo lists: Conditional and dynamic querying
 * Since we will always access to an aggregate root, all queries will imply one-to-many joins: 1+n query problem

-To make it easy and consistent implementations should implement [interfaces](./src/main/kotlin/com/alo/sqllibscomparison/domain/boundary/):
+To make it easy and consistent, implementations should implement [interfaces](./src/main/kotlin/com/alo/sqllibscomparison/domain/boundary/):
 ```kotlin
 interface TodoListFinder {
     fun listAll() : List<TodoList>